docsastests/docsastests.github.io/_posts/2026-01-08-kong-case-study.md

 Perhaps the most striking validation came from Kong's engineering teams.
 Doc tests that simulate real user workflows often catch issues that traditional unit and integration tests miss.

-*"Engineers that I've talked to said, 'Our synthetic tests aren't as good as what you guys have with automated tests.'
-They want our tests in their product suite because ours are better."*

-— Diana Breza

 This makes sense when you consider what doc tests actually validate.
 While engineering tests verify that individual pieces of functionality work correctly, doc tests verify that end-to-end user workflows succeed, which is ultimately what matters for user experience.

 ## The Writers' Experience